KASER: Knowledge-Aligned Student Error Simulator for Open-Ended Coding Tasks: Related Work

 \section{Related Work}

 There is a line of existing work~\cite{peaches,peach} on analyzing student-generated code for tasks such as error analysis and automated feedback generation that are meaningful in CS education settings.
-Program synthesis techniques have been applied for CS education to generate student code~\cite{adish}, new problems~\cite{task_synth}, and provide real-time hints~\cite{hints}.
+Program synthesis techniques have been applied for CS education to generate student code~\cite{adish,koutcheme2026teachinglanguagemodelscode}, new problems~\cite{task_synth}, and provide real-time hints~\cite{hints}.
 We focus on improving student-error simulation in programming problems by aligning errors with interpretable student knowledge profiles via RL.

 An increasing body of research has studied simulating students using LLMs on open-ended coding~\cite{okt}, math~\cite{feng2025reasoning,ozyurt2024automated}, and dialogue~\cite {scarlatos2025exploring} tasks, often using variants of KT~\cite{corbett1994knowledge}.
-There is limited work on training these models using RL; \citet{scarlatos2025smart} aligns student LLMs with instructed ability using direct preference optimization~\cite{rafailov2023direct}.
+While RL has achieved strong results across a wide range of domains~\cite{talpaert2019exploringapplicationsdeepreinforcement,luo2025agentperformingautonomousstock}, there is limited work on leveraging RL to train student models in educational settings; \citet{scarlatos2025smart} aligns student LLMs with instructed ability using direct preference optimization~\cite{rafailov2023direct}.
 In contrast, \kaser predicts student code and errors (if any) aligned with an explicit, interpretable student knowledge profile, trained using RL with a hybrid reward.